(Page Created 1/10/26 Update 3/27/26)

 That condition no longer holds.
 The modern world confronts human beings with levels of complexity, speed, and abstraction that far exceed those encountered in earlier times.
 We are required to coordinate multiple perspectives, navigate large-scale systems, regulate emotional pressure, and make decisions whose consequences may unfold and influence over long time frames.
 Under these conditions, it is no longer sufficient to know what to think.
 What increasingly determines coherence or confusion is how one's intelligence operates.
 Learning how to think has therefore become a developmental necessity.

 One of the central misunderstandings of modern culture is the treatment of intelligence as a single faculty or a fixed trait.
-In reality, intelligence expresses itself through distinct levels, or forms of thinking, each capable of resolving different kinds of problems.
+In reality, intelligence is more complex than that; it is directly related to the four levels or forms of human thinking, each capable of resolving different kinds of problems.
 At the mental level, intelligence manifests through four primary forms of thinking:

 Human intelligence does not operate in isolation from the rest of human experience.
 It is expressed through and constrained by the three dimensions of being human:

 Importantly, this governance is developmental.
-Thus, rather than momentary, once consciousness has stabilized at a given level, it does not lose its sensible ability.
+Thus, rather than momentary, once consciousness has stabilized at a given level, it does not lose those particular sensible abilities.
 Development does not require constant effort to “stay centered.”
 Instead, intelligence becomes naturally available in the forms required by the situation.
-This is a crucial point: Conscious performance is not vigilance; it is maturity.
+A crucial point here: Conscious performance is not vigilance; it is maturity.

-The mechanism by which intelligence becomes stable is not willpower or discipline alone.
+The mechanism by which intelligence becomes stable is not the will to power or discipline alone.
 It is human development, as described by the LPPC model: Research, Development, Performance, and Activation.
 In research, intelligence explores and questions reality.
 In development, understanding is integrated into sensible abilities.
-In performance, ability is expressed in lived action.
+In performance, sensible abilities are expressed in lived action.
 In activation, consciousness stabilizes at the newly developed level.
 Once activation has occurred, what has been gained is not lost.

 This cycle operates continuously across a lifespan.
 Performance to Activate and Livelihood Development explains why genuine development appears irreversible, even though its expressions can vary across contexts.
-A person, under pressure.
-Those who have developed perspective thinking do not lose it; they may temporarily rely on simpler forms of thinking, but the higher sensible abilities remain available and return naturally when situations dictate.
+For example, a person under pressure, those who have developed perspective thinking do not lose it; they may temporarily rely on simpler forms of thinking, but the higher sensible abilities remain available and return naturally when situations dictate.
 Learning how to think is inseparable from the activations of one's development.
 It is not something one does once, nor something one maintains through constant self-monitoring.
 It is something one becomes through lived integration.

 Much of what passes for thinking in daily life is reactive (stimulus-response).
-Thoughts arise automatically in response to emotional cues, social pressures, and habitual interpretations.
-This is not a failure of intelligence; it is intelligence operating at a level that has not yet been brought into conscious relationship with itself.
+Thoughts arise automatically in response to emotional cues, social pressures, and habitual interpretations; this is not a failure of intelligence; it is intelligence trying to operate at a level at which consciousness has not yet centered.
 When thinking remains unexamined, mechanical and unintentional, several predictable patterns emerge.
 Emotion drives interpretation.
 Identity becomes fused with opinion.
 Disagreement is perceived as a threat rather than as information.
 Decisions are made quickly but often without coherence across time.

 At a personal level, this manifests as recurring conflicts, poor decisions under pressure, and a sense of being driven by forces one does not fully understand.
 At a collective level, it manifests as polarization, institutional rigidity, and the persistence of problems that no amount of information seems to resolve.
 The issue is not ignorance.
 It is a misalignment between the level of thinking employed and the complexity of the task.

 At the causal-intuitive level, intelligence no longer works primarily through comparison or inference.
 Ideas are apprehended directly.
 Meaning precedes formulation.
-Mental thinking is employed deliberately, not compulsively.
-This level does not replace mental intelligence; it governs it.
+And mental thinking is employed deliberately, not compulsively.
+The causal-intuitive level does not replace mental intelligence; it governs it.
 Discursive-inference thinking, principle thinking, perspective thinking, and systems thinking remain fully available but are organized around insight rather than reaction.

-From this level, coherence is not something one strives to maintain.
+At the causal-intuitive level, coherence is not something one needs to work on maintaining.
 It arises naturally from a fully integrated intellect at the highest level of being human.
-Integrity ceases to be an ethical aspiration and becomes structural alignment between intention, perception, and action.
-This is why causal–intuitive intelligence cannot be taught in the conventional sense.
-It emerges when mental intelligence has been sufficiently developed and integrated.
+Also, integrity has since ceased to be an ethical aspiration and has become a structural alignment among intention, perception, and action.
+So it follows that causal–intuitive intelligence cannot be taught in the conventional sense.
+It emerges when all four levels of mental intelligence have been sufficiently developed and integrated.
 Learning how to think prepares the ground for this emergence but does not force it.

 Conscious performance is often misunderstood as effortful control, keeping oneself centered, regulating reactions, and managing inner states.
 But, actually, conscious performance is the natural expression of one’s developed intelligence.
 When intelligence has matured, the appropriate form of thinking is employed without strain.
 Lower levels remain available and useful; higher levels govern without effort.
 The individual does not “manage” their thinking; they use it.
 This is why conscious performance feels calm rather than intense.
 It conserves energy.
 It reduces inner conflict.
 It allows action to arise from understanding rather than compulsion.

 The requirement for conscious performance is not a moral judgment on humanity.
 It is a structural consequence of the world humanity has created.
-The systems we now inhabit demand levels of thinking that must be consciously available if coherence is to be maintained.
+The systems we now inhabit demand levels of thinking that must be consciously available to maintain coherence.